-First Girl Scout troop for homeless girls welcome 21 members
+First Girl Scout troop for homeless girls welcomes 21 members

 NEW YORK — The Girl Scouts of America welcomed their first troop for homeless girls in New York City.

-A group of 21 girls, ages 5 to 14 are all part of the Girl Scouts of Greater New Yorkers newest troop, Troop 6000.
-It’s comprised entirely of young girls who are living in the city’s shelter system.
+A group of 21 girls, ages 5 to 14, are part of the Girl Scouts of Greater New York's newly created Troop 6000.
+It's comprised entirely of young girls who are living in the city's shelter system.

-Burgess has a job and was living in an apartment Flushing, Queens until the building she rented from was sold to make way for high-end condos.

-Unable to find an apartment that she could afford, she was forced to take her five daughters to a city shelter.
+Burgess has a job and was living in an apartment Flushing, Queens, until the building she rented from was sold to make way for high-end condos.
+Unable to find an apartment she could afford, Burgess was forced to move with her five daughters into a city shelter.

-While living in the shelter, Burgess would take her daughters to volunteer.
-That’s where she met councilman Jimmy Van Bramer who came up with the idea to start a troop for young girls living in shelters.
+While there, Burgess would take her daughters to volunteer.
+That's where she met Councilman Jimmy Van Bramer, who came up with the idea to start a troop for young girls living in shelters.

-Van Bramer teamed up with the Girl Scouts of Greater New York who helped pay for uniforms for the girls.
+Van Bramer teamed up with the Girl Scouts of Greater New York, which helped pay for uniforms for the girls.

-“They are learning leadership skills and gaining self esteem,” says Van Bramer.
+"They are learning leadership skills and gaining self-esteem," Van Bramer said.

 The troop launched in February and already the girls are achieving new badges and pins weekly while running meetings at the shelter.

-“We do math and painting and stuff,” said one girl.
+"We do math and painting and stuff," one girl said.

-Another girl told PIX11 they earned badges for first aid kits.
+Another girl told PIX11 News they earned badges for first aid kits.

-The troop comes at a time when the city says 40 percent of the 60,000 people in city shelters are children.
+The troop was created at a time when the city revealed that 40 percent of the 60,000 people in city shelters are children.

-On Tuesday, the troop was honored by the City Council, who hope to one day see the young girls sitting as council members themselves.
+On Tuesday, the troop was honored by the City Council, which hopes to one day see the young girls sitting as councilmembers themselves.

-“When I was younger, I didn’t think I would change the world,” said Karina.
-“But, now I have more power and my small voice is changing things.”
+"When I was younger, I didn't think I would change the world," Karina said.
+"But now I have more power and my small voice is changing things."

 Van Bramer hopes that this program will branch out to other shelters across New York City.